bionanopatterning/Pom/docs/network_weights.rst

     ],
     "z_sum": 2,

-Then copy the weights file (.h5) to root/models/phase2/ and run 'pom shared process':
+Then copy the weights file (.h5) to root/models/phase2/ and run 'pom shared process' as below.
+If you do not want to save the output volumes for some of the output features, replace their name by a single underscore ('_').
+Do not change the number of values in the list or their order though - that would lead to output volumes being given the wrong name.

 ::